Frequently Asked Questions

 Are UF Online students eligible?

 No. Because UF Online students do not pay student fees for on-campus activities, services, and programming, they are not eligible for this program.

 When will we find out if our proposal was accepted?

-Applications will be accepted through Friday, March 18.
-After the deadline, the committee will meet to review all application packages.
+Once the application deadline closes, the committee will meet to review all application packages.
 At that point, several groups will be invited to give presentations, and decisions will be made following the presentations.
 Ideally notifications will go out by early April or before the end of the Spring Semester.
 Questions on the process can be directed to Dr. Kevin Baron at firstname.lastname@example.org

 What do you mean when you say the proposal must be “collaborative, groundbreaking, and promote achievable objectives”?